yuptube/Automated-QoE-Prediction-with-AI-ML/README.md

-# Histogram-Based Feature Selection Method
+# Automated-QoE-Prediction-with-AI-ML
-The algorithm for solving the problem stetement [ML5G-PS-012: Classification of Home Network Users to Improve User Experience](https://challenge.aiforgood.itu.int/match/matchitem/73/) provided by the ITU AI/ML in 5G Challenge 2022 in collaboration with ZTE.\
+The algorithm for solving the problem stetement [ML5G-PS-012: Classification of Home Network Users to Improve User Experience](https://challenge.aiforgood.itu.int/match/matchitem/73/) provided by the ITU AI/ML in 5G Challenge 2022 in collaboration with ZTE.
+The performance evaluations show a prediction accuracy of 78 %. \
-We pre-process and extract features based on insights from data networking protocols as well as an accurate histogram analysis.\
-The performance evaluations show a prediction accuracy of 78 %.
-The feature importance studies show that the LAN RTT (Local Area Network Round Trip Time) value during daytime and midweek plays the most crucial role affecting the user QoE.

 # Repository Overview
 `model.pkl`: Random Forest classifier trained.